studywysc/studywysc.github.io/archive/ads.md

 ---
-layout: kbdocs
+layout: jtdocs
-title:  "Culture: Advertising"
+title:  "Advertising"
-category: "Wysc Discord"
-catsub: "Content Policy"
-last_updated: 3 Apr 2020
+title-sub: "Culture/Rules"
+summary: "Advertising is defined as any activity that aims to encourage an external user to engage with a product or service you (1) own, (2) are affiliated with, or (3) derive some benefit from.
+Advertising is a restricted category on Wysc.
+Other Culture/Rules still apply."
 redirect_from:
   - ads
+  - docs/discord/ads
 ---

-Advertising is defined as any activity that aims to encourage an external user to engage with a product or service you (1) own, (2) are affiliated with, or (3) derive some benefit from.
-Advertising is a restricted category on Wysc.
-[Rules and Culture](/docs/discord/culture) still apply.

 ### Seed users